10 Best Tools for the DevOps Pro

 The big players in cloud computing are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
 Models for cloud computing include IaaS (infrastructure as a service), and PaaS (platform as a service).

-Under the IaaS model, you can spin up virtual machines to your specification, and administer them as you see fit.
+Under the IaaS model, you can spin up virtual machines to your specifications and administer them as you see fit.
 AWS, Azure, and GCP refer to their virtual machine service as EC2 (Elastic Compute Cloud), Azure Virtual Machines, and Google Compute Engine, respectively.

 Under the PaaS model, you can access and create software services such as databases and analytics without thinking about infrastructure such as the operating system, firewall configuration, or storage.